nidhishkonnoju/Hermes/README.md

 ## License

-This project is licensed under the [PolyForm Noncommercial License 1.0.0](./app/LICENSE.md).
+License

+This project is based on neuroflix-gemini-hack by Antoine K. Lee.
+The original project is licensed under the PolyForm Noncommercial License 1.0.0.This repository contains modified versions of the original code and remains subject to the same license.Non-commercial use, modification, and redistribution are permitted under the terms of the license.
+Commercial use is not permitted without explicit permission from the original author.
+The full license text is included in this repository.